 The sooner you can do that, the sooner you can max out your retirement fund.

 The amount you contribute to your retirement fund will depend on your age and how much you already have invested.
 If you can afford to have 15% direct deposited, that’s a good target amount, but more would be better.
 If you can’t afford it yet, try to work up to it.
 Increase your contribution each time your income increases, or your debt lowers.

 If your employer has a savings plan available, see what options the plan offers.
 Many employers offer both a 401k and a Roth IRA.
 If the employer offers to match your contributions in the 401k, then contribute at least that amount, and then put the rest into a Roth IRA.

 For instance, if your employer offers to match your contributions with fifty cents for every dollar you contribute, up to 6%, then contribute 6% and they’ll kick in 3%.
-Right off the bat, you’re getting 50%.
+Right off the bat, you’re getting a 50% return on your money!
 How can you leave that on the table?

-Then if you can afford another 9%, put that into a Roth.
-The attraction of the Roth is that you’ll be contributing after-tax dollars so when you withdraw the money years down the road, you won’t owe any additional tax on the income.
+Then if you can afford another 9-10%, put that into a Roth.
+The attraction of the Roth is that you’ll be contributing after-tax dollars so when you withdraw the money later, you won’t owe any tax on the income.

 If you can’t afford a certain percentage, work your way up to it but the important thing is to get the account opened.
-If you wait until you’re in your 50’s to contribute to a retirement fund, you’ll really be playing catch-up.
+Waiting until you’re in your 40’s or 50’s will mean a difference of hundreds of thousands of dollars.
+Literally.

 How Can You Tell How Much You’ll Need?

 One method to get an idea is to use the 4% rule.
 The idea is that for whatever amount you have saved, you can afford to withdraw 4% per year without draining your fund.